DiggeriDont/Temu-Deeprock-Galactic/README.md

 ### Title(WIP): Temu Deep rock galactic

+# Gameplay loop
+1. You spawn in you and/or your companies ship
+2. From this ship you can craft things, purchase things, move the ship to predesignated locations which costs some fuel or something.
+3. You can also choose to select a mission (or mining job)
+4. After selecting a job you descend to the job location and MUST gather a certain amount of resources before you are able to return to your ship.
+    - return is not required upon gathering these resources and players may choose to stay and scavenge further.
+5. Exfil from your job location back to the ship
+6. Repeat

 # Phase 1

+- Enemies
     - Pathfinding for enemies.
         - Can crawl onn walls and ceilings
         - Can function as hoard, or at least appear to do so.
         - Mob prevention (e.g. 10 of them can't gang up on you at once).
+        - Able to pick spawn points of enemies (possibly within the bounds of generation)
+        - Melee and ranged types (eventually) damage movement speed/attack speed needs to be balances

 - Terrrain Generation
     - Surface exists, nothing to do there (for now).
 Barren sand storm in the distance so theres not much to see or do.
 Hole in the ground invites you down.